Will a DWI Conviction Hurt My Career

 2. Be Realistic

-There are jobs that are not a good fit with a DWI conviction.
+There are jobs that are not realistic with a DWI conviction.
 Obviously, any job that requires a lot of driving will definitely receive a background check for driving history.
 Consequently, truck driver, cab driver or Uber/Lyft are out of the question.
 Teachers, military and first responders can experience grave consequences if they do not report a DWI conviction.
 It’s best to avoid employment in these industries since a DWI will affect your ability to keep these jobs.

 3. Prepare for Background Checks

 Any employer can conduct a background check on both prospective and current employees for many reasons.
 A DWI conviction stays on your criminal record for life and your arrest for DWI is a matter of public record.
 If your conviction appears, it does not mean your career is over for most types of jobs.
 Don’t be defensive and be factual.
 State your side of the story and show your potential or current boss that you learned from it and that you have changed your behavior moving forward.

 Ideally, you never have to deal with any of this because you never drive after drinking.
 However, if that’s no longer an option, the next best thing is to contact a proven Houston DWI Attorney like Clyde Burleson to make sure you are not convicted.